carpentries/instructor-training/05-expertise.md

 is that experts have many more connections, i.e., their mental models are much more densely connected.

+To understand expert behavior, think about driving around a city, comparing what it's like for the local and for the out-of-town driver.

 This metaphor helps explain many observed aspects of expert behavior:

---> need a good example of this.
-Math?
-Comedian?
-Musician?
-Navigation?

 1. Experts can jump directly from a problem to its solution because there actually is a direct link between the two in their mind: